KVBV: Change to KSKE

 The station was assigned new call sign KSKE on September 9, 2004.
 The change accompanied a format change to business talk radio.

 In December 2008, Pilgrim Communications, Inc., reached an agreement to sell this station to Rocky Mountain Radio, LLC.
 The deal was approved by the FCC on February 26, 2009, but was never consummated.

 Effective June 5, 2017, Pilgrim Communications sold KSKE to High Plains Radio Network, LLC for $35,000.
 The call letters were changed to KVBV on June 25, 2020.

+The KVBV license was canceled on May 5, 2025, as the station had been silent for a year.

 God's phone number

 In May 2003, KDMN and its Radio Colorado Network sister stations became a target of prank calls when the Jim Carrey movie Bruce Almighty revealed God's phone number in several scenes.
-The number, 776-2323, was coincidentally the same as the station group's call center and several other people across the United States.
+The number, 776–2323, was coincidentally the same as the station group's call center and several other people across the United States.
 The station group turned the unexpected attention into a contest with callers asked "what they would say to God" if it were actually possible to call him on the telephone.